lammps/lammps/doc/src/Tools.rst

 Linux
 """""

-Version 5.12 or later of the Qt library and CMake version 3.16 are required and those are provided by, e.g., Ubuntu 20.04LTS.
+Version 5.12 or later of the Qt library is required.
+Those are provided by, e.g., Ubuntu 20.04LTS.
 Thus older Linux distributions are not likely to be supported, while more recent ones will work, even for pre-compiled executables (see above).
 After compiling with ``cmake --build <build folder>``, use ``cmake --build <build folder> --target tgz`` or ``make tgz`` to build a ``LAMMPS-Linux-amd64.tar.gz`` file with the executables and their support libraries.

 ----------